 Abdominal Aortic Aneurysm (AAA)

-Your aorta is the largest blood vessel in your body, carrying blood from your heart down to your abdomen, legs, and pelvis.
-If the walls of the aorta become weak, they can swell or bulge out.
-When this happens in the abdomen, it is called an abdominal aortic aneurysm (AAA) when it happens in the part of the aorta that’s in your abdomen.
+The aorta is the largest blood vessel in the human body.
+It carries blood from your heart down to your abdomen, legs, and pelvis.
+The walls of the aorta can swell or bulge out like a small balloon if they become weak.
+This is called an abdominal aortic aneurysm (AAA) when it happens in the part of the aorta that’s in your abdomen.

-Abdominal aortic aneurysms will not always cause problems, but a ruptured aneurysm can be life threatening.
-Therefore, if you are diagnosed with an aneurysm, your doctor will probably want to monitor you closely even if he doesn’t treat you right away.
+AAAs don’t always cause problems, but a ruptured aneurysm can be life-threatening.
+Therefore, if you’re diagnosed with an aneurysm, your doctor will probably want to monitor you closely, even if they don’t intervene right away.

-Abdominal aortic aneurysms are usually classified by their size and the speed at which they are growing.
-These two factors can help to predict the likely health effects of the aneurysm
+AAAs are usually classified by their size and the speed at which they’re growing.
+These two factors can help predict the health effects of the aneurysm.

-Small or Slow Growing Abdominal Aortic Aneurysms generally have a lower risk of rupture than larger or fast-growing aneurysms.
-Often, a doctor will decide that it’s safer to monitor an aneurysm with regular abdominal ultrasounds than it is to treat it.
+Small (less than 6 centimeters) or slow-growing AAAs generally have a much lower risk of rupture than larger aneurysms or those that grow faster.
+Doctors often consider it safer to monitor these with regular abdominal ultrasounds than it is to treat them.

-Large or Fast Growing Abdominal Aortic Aneurysms are more likely to rupture than small aneurysms.
-This can lead to internal bleeding and other serious complications.
+Large (greater than 7 centimeters) or fast-growing AAAs are much more likely to rupture than small or slow-growing aneurysms.
+A rupture can lead to internal bleeding and other serious complications.
 The larger the aneurysm is, the more likely it will need to be treated with surgery.
-Aneurysms also need to be treated if they are causing symptoms or leaking blood.
+These types of aneurysms also need to be treated if they’re causing symptoms or leaking blood.

-The specific causes of abdominal aortic aneurysms are currently unknown.
-However, certain factors have been shown to increase the risk of an AAA.
+The cause of AAAs is currently unknown.
+However, certain factors have been shown to increase your risk for them.
 They include:

-- High blood pressure.
-Blood pressure is exactly what it sounds like, the pressure on the walls of your blood vessels.
-High blood pressure can weaken the walls of the aorta, making an aneurysm more likely to form.
+Blood pressure refers to the level of pressure on the walls of your blood vessels.
+High blood pressure can weaken the walls of your aorta.
+This makes an aneurysm more likely to form.

-- Infection (vasculitis).
-Serious infections within the aorta and other arteries can occasionally cause AAA.
+Serious infections within the aorta and other arteries can occasionally cause AAAs.
 However, this happens very rarely.

 Aneurysms can form in any blood vessel in your body.
-However, abdominal aortic aneurysms are considered particularly serious, because of the size of the aorta.
+However, AAAs are considered particularly serious because of the size of the aorta.

 - are male